luna/luna-rfcs/text/0000-comments-overhaul.md

 There are a few things to keep in mind when writing your documentation comments:

 - The first line should be a short explanation of whatever you're documenting, as this line will be used when space is limited.
+This line is defined up until the first blank line in the comment.
 - As part of the rendering process, a function signature, with types, will be included in the documentation, even if you don't explicitly specify the type signature.
-- Keep your doc comments short and to the point, as in Luna we value code that is self-documenting.
+- Keep your doc comments short and to the point as, in Luna, we value code that is self-documenting.

 Now the documentation comment syntax is best explained by example, rather than